rzntu/academic-kickstart/content/courses/course2/_index.md

 ---
 # Course title, summary, and position.
-linktitle: 2019 Fall BT5153 Topics in Business Analytics
+linktitle: 2019 Spring BT5153 Topics in Business Analytics
 summary: This NUS module aims to prepare graduate students pursuing a master degree in business analytics for specific topics in business analytics which is of sufficient interest in the current context.
 weight: 1